|PDF FULL-TEXT HTML|

 The pre-training steps comprises three separate tasks namely data collection, data Preprocessing, and choice of Network type and architecture.

 Input data which are actual daily production from all steam consuming machines were collected for the year 2016 in Bahir Dar textile factory.
-Parts of these data are shown in Table 1 for August 2016.
+Parts of these data are shown in Figure 3 for first week of August 2016.
 Further, daily total steam production from an electrical boiler (Collins Walker) was used as an output Data.
-The existing steam electrical boiler with its specification is given in Table 2.
-Meter readings for the same year and day as the input data were recorded.
-Table 1, last entry depicts these meter readings for August 2016.
+The existing steam electrical boiler with its specification is given in Table 1.
+Meter readings for the same year and day as the input data were also recorded.
+Figure 2, depicts these meter readings for the same days of August 2016.

 The aim of this step is to lay a conducive ground for better network training.
 Though several data pre-processing steps exit in the literature, this work used feature extraction, normalization, and handling of missing data.